Dry, Hot, Partly Cloudy Weather Forecast For City - UrduPoint

 -

+Hot & dry weather likely in most parts of country:PMD14 days ago

-PDMA issues alert about rains in most parts of KP from Thursday21 days ago
+PDMA issues alert about rains in most parts of KP from Thursday22 days ago

 -